Locust2520/python-fairmodels/README.md

 ```

 ## Getting started
-For the moment, you can only test the module inside the repository.
+For the moment, you can only test the module at the root of the repository.
 Run `example.py` to see an example usage:

 ```python